 The staff was all polite and willing to help tag along with the kids!
 We read books as they played and chased after them through the castle playing hide and seek!

-Once we finished at the children’s museum, we stopped in at the Train Museum across the tracks!
+Best Friend of Charleston Train Museum Once we wrapped up our explorations at the children’s museum, we hopped across the railroad tracks to the Best Friend Train Museum!
 It was free and the boys loved the friendly elder greeters and the green and red train!